WatChMaL/WatChMaL/README.md

     logger.info(f"Running with the following config:\n{OmegaConf.to_yaml(config)}")
 ```

 This main config specifies subconfigs which are loaded at runtime.
-These subconfigs correspond to config groups (more on config groups can be found in the hydra documentation).
-Generally, all the parameters related to a certain task or object are grouped into separate config groups.
+An example main config is `resnet_train.yaml`:

 ```
 gpu_list: